seungjaeryanlee/endtoend.ai/_posts/2018-08-13-ai-for-prosthetics-6.md

+## Latest News

+Łukasz Kidziński, the project lead of `osim-rl`, had a webinar on *Robust control strategies for musculoskeletal models using deep reinforcement learning* on August 7th.
+For those who missed the webinar, here is the video:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/M2D5xSSxshE" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ## Leaderboard

 Here are the top 10 scores for this week.
 Three new people (jbr, qyz55, jssk) appeared in the top 10, and all but one agent were submitted in August.